locT-581/xhub-chat-docs/docs/getting-started/quick-start.md

 In this guide, you'll learn how to:

 1. Set up the XHub Chat client with Provider
-2. Display rooms with unread counts
+2. Get Room list and paginate rooms
 3. Show messages with pagination
 4. Send and receive messages in real-time
 5. Handle reactions and threads